Resume Expert Wisdom: Interview with Maria Cordi

-Do you recommend to use resume builder?
+Do you recommend to use best online resume builder?
 Why?

 I would recommend using a Career Coaching and the best resume writing service that is knowledgeable of your industry and in the home country in which you wish to work.
 They will be familiar with what is culturally expected and consistent, as well as providing a professional outcome.

 What are the most common misconceptions about career coaching job?

 The most common preconception about Career Coaching is that people sometimes come to me expecting me to tell them what to do in their careers.
 That is, what career to choose, jobs to go after or whether to stay where they are.
 Instead it’s all about my helping them figure out what they themselves would like to do.
 My job is to support them and keeping them accountable to their goals.